Skip to content

 Spatial data can be categorized into two types: raster and vector.

-Raster data are described as a grid of cells (rows and columns), similar to pixels in pictures.
+Raster data can be described as a grid of cells (rows and columns), similar to pixels in pictures.

 • Each cell contains a value representing a specific characteristic of a studied geography